 Stormwater Compliance

 The City of San Dimas has two drainage systems, (1) the sewers and (2) the storm drains.
 The storm drain system was designed to prevent flooding by carrying excess rainwater away from city streets out to the San Gabriel River and finally, out to the ocean.
+Anything that is thrown, swept, or poured into the street, gutter, or catch basin goes into the storm drain system untreated and flows into channels, creeks, the San Gabriel River and finally the Pacific Ocean.
 During storms in urban areas, rainwater runoff carries pollutants generated from commercial businesses, residential areas, streets, and sidewalks, directly to the ocean, creating stormwater pollution.
 Materials such as sediment, paint, plaster, yard waste, used motor oil, animal waste, and trash contain chemicals, nutrients, and bacteria that are harmful to aquatic life and humans.
+Polluted storm water is the number one source of water pollution in the U.S.

 Stormwater and Water Quality Inspections